 During the remainder of the field trip, various aspects of wetland ecology and environmental science are discussed, including wetlands ecology, bald cypress and marsh restoration, plant and animal adaptations to the wetland environment, and the many environmental problems (and their solutions) of the Lake Pontchartrain Basin.
 These discussions are reinforced through educational games and activities, including biological and environmental sampling.

 Students may expect to see a variety of wildlife, including alligators, birds, nutria, snakes, and fish as well as the various wetland plants that support these animals.
 Tour leaders are very accommodating and willing to tailor each field trip to meet any particular thematic units or learning objectives teachers may be covering in class.

 Donations Accepted for Field Trips

 We do not charge for field trips, but donations are gladly accepted to help support our programs.
 On average, groups donate approximately $10 per participant.
 Checks should be made payable to Southeastern Foundation--Turtle Cove.
-Donations can also be made on-line here.
+Donations can also be made online.